The Great Southern Trendkill: Background

+Pantera's previous three albums, Cowboys from Hell, Vulgar Display of Power, and Far Beyond Driven, all received widespread acclaim and helped propel the band to the top of the metal world.
+However, by this point the band was beginning to experience tension between its members.
+According to the Abbott brothers, Anselmo began behaving strangely and distanced himself from the band after the release of Driven, which the rest of the band believed was due to fame getting to Anselmo.
+However, Anselmo cited back pain from years of intense performances as the reason for his erratic behavior.
+Anselmo attempted to alleviate his pain through alcohol, but this, as he admitted, was affecting his performances and "putting some worry into the band."
+Doctors predicted that with surgery, Anselmo's back problem could be corrected, but with a long recovery time.
+Unwilling to spend so long away from the band, Anselmo refused, and began using heroin as a painkiller.

 Music and lyrics

-Considered Pantera's most aggressive album, the album features elements of thrash metal and death metal, but is mostly considered a groove metal album overall.
-The Great Southern Trendkill is known for featuring much screaming, most notably on "Suicide Note Pt.
-II" and "The Great Southern Trendkill" while also featuring some of the fastest tempos and most down-tuned guitars: "The Underground in America" and "(Reprise) Sandblasted Skin", in particular, were played in A=425 Hz standard D tuning, with the 6th string tuned to a low G. It also has a more experimental nature, such as the acoustic guitars and ballads.
+The album features elements of thrash metal and death metal, but is mostly considered a groove metal album overall.
+The Great Southern Trendkill is considered the band's heaviest release, featuring much screamed vocals, most notably on "Suicide Note Pt.
+II" and the opening title track, while also featuring some of the fastest tempos and most down-tuned guitars: "The Underground in America" and "(Reprise) Sandblasted Skin", in particular, were played in A=425 Hz standard D tuning, with the sixth string tuned to a low G. It also has a more experimental nature, such as the acoustic guitars and ballads.

 Like Pantera's previous album, Far Beyond Driven, the vocals are often double-tracked and layered.
 An example of this can be heard in the chorus of "13 Steps to Nowhere", when Phil Anselmo's singing voice is backed up by high-pitched screaming, done by Seth Putnam of the band Anal Cunt.
 Screams done by Anselmo on the song "The Great Southern Trendkill" were compared to Putnam.

 The lyrical themes on The Great Southern Trendkill include drugs, a flood that ends mankind, finding deeper meaning, anger, and the media.